nextflow-io/nextflow/docs/vscode.md

 ### Syntax highlighting

-Nextflow scripts and config files are highlighted for better readability.
+The VS Code extension highlights Nextflow scripts and config files for better readability.

 ### Diagnostics

-Source code is highlighted red or yellow when there are errors or warnings, respectively.
+The extension highlights source code in red for errors and yellow for warnings.

 To view all diagnostics for the workspace, open the "Problems" tab.
-From there, you can search for diagnostics based on the diagnostic message, filename, etc.
+Here, you can search for diagnostics by diagnostic message, filename, and more.

-An additional class of warnings, known as "future warnings", will report deprecated features or other issues that are not errors but may become errors in the future.
-These warnings are disabled by default, and can be enabled by unselecting "Nextflow > Suppress Future Warnings" in the [extension settings](#settings).

 ### Hover hints

-Some source code elements such as definitions, variable names, and function calls will provide a tooltip when they are hovered over with the cursor, with related information such as the definition of a variable or function and documentation.
+When you hover over certain source code elements, such as variable names and function calls, the extension provides a tooltip with related information, such as the definition and/or documentation for the element.

 ### Code navigation

-When viewing a script, the "Outline" section in the Explorer panel will list the top-level script definitions, including workflows, processes, and functions.
+The "Outline" section in the Explorer panel lists the top-level definitions, including workflows, processes, and functions, when you view a script.

-Include declarations in both scripts and config files are links, and will open the corresponding script or config file when selected via ctrl-click.
+Include declarations in both scripts and config files act as links, and ctrl-clicking on them opens the corresponding script or config file.

-To view the definition of a symbol (e.g. a workflow, process, function, or variable), right-click on the symbol and select "Go to Definition".
-You can also view all references of a symbol, as well as the call hierarchy of a function call.
+To view the definition of a symbol (e.g., a workflow, process, function, or variable), right-click on the symbol and select "Go to Definition."
+You can also view all references to a symbol, and the call hierarchy of a function call.

 ### Code completion

-The VS Code extension can make suggestions while typing, such as for a variable name, function name, or config setting, depending on the context.
+The VS Code extension suggests auto-completions for variable names, function names, config settings, and other symbols as you type.

-Additionally, there are several prepared snippets for common script declarations such as processes and workflows.
+Additionally, the extension provides several snippets for common script declarations, such as processes and workflows.

 ### Formatting

-The "Format Document" command will format the current script or config file based on a standard set of whitespace rules.
+The "Format Document" command formats the current script or config file based on a standard set of whitespace rules.

-The "Nextflow > Formatting" [extension settings](#settings) can be used to customize the formatting.
+You can customize the formatting using the "Nextflow > Formatting" [extension settings](#settings).

 ### Renaming symbols

-To rename a symbol, right-click on the symbol, select "Rename Symbol", and enter the new name.
-The symbol definition and all references will be renamed.
+Rename a symbol by right-clicking on the symbol, selecting "Rename Symbol," and entering a new name.
+The extension automatically renames the symbol definition and all references throughout the code.

 ### Parameter schema

-If there is a `nextflow_schema.json` in the same directory as a script with an entry workflow, the schema will be used to validate params and provide hover hints and code completions in the entry workflow.
+If a `nextflow_schema.json` file exists in the same directory as a script with an entry workflow, the extension uses the schema to provide validation, hover hints, and code completion for params in the entry workflow.

 ### DAG preview for workflows

 To preview the DAG of a workflow, select the "Preview DAG" CodeLens above the workflow definition.
-The workflow DAG will be opened in a new panel to the side.
-The DAG includes the workflow inputs and outputs, as well as any processes and workflows that are called in the selected workflow.
+The workflow DAG is displayed in a new panel to the side.
+The DAG includes the workflow inputs, workflow outputs, and any processes or workflows that are called in the selected workflow.

 :::{note}
-The "Preview DAG" CodeLens will not be displayed if there are any errors in the script.
+The "Preview DAG" CodeLens is only available when the script does not contain any errors.
 :::

 ## Syntax guide

 The language server parses scripts and config files according to the [Nextflow language specification](https://deploy-preview-5336--nextflow-docs-staging.netlify.app/reference/syntax).
-It is more strict than the Nextflow CLI, which allows all Groovy syntax.
-As a result, the language server can perform more extensive error checking and provide more specific error messages.
-However, some Groovy syntax is no longer supported.
+It enforces a stricter syntax compared to the Nextflow CLI.
+As a result, the language server is able to perform more extensive error checking and provide more specific error messages.
+However, unlike the Nextflow CLI, which allows all Groovy syntax, the Nextflow language specification is not a superset of Groovy.
+You may need to adjust your code to adhere to the strict syntax, especially if you use more advanced Groovy syntax.

-This section describes some of the most common features that are no longer supported and how to work around them.
-Refer to the Nextflow language specification for a comprehensive description of what is supported.
+This section describes some of the most common unsupported features and how to address them.
+For a full description of the strict syntax, refer to the Nextflow language specification.

-In general, any code can be moved into the `lib` directory or into a plugin, both of which support the full Groovy language.
+As a fallback, you can move any unsupported code into the lib directory or into a plugin, both of which support the full Groovy language.

 :::{note}
-The "Nextflow language specification" is essentially a strict specification of DSL2.
-It is not a new DSL version.
+The "Nextflow language specification" is a strict specification of DSL2, but it is not a new DSL version.
 Moving forward, the Nextflow language will be defined by this specification rather than new DSL versions.
 :::

 ### Excluded syntax

 **Import declarations**

-Groovy has an `import` declaration for importing external classes:
+In Groovy, the `import` declaration can be used to import external classes:

 ```groovy
 import groovy.json.JsonSlurper